lakshya-warrior/SLC_Tasks/taskA/README.md

 Had to change the gateway platform to run on macbook

-Commented out the auth service section.
+Commented out the auth service

-Commented out the files service section.
+Commented out the files service

-Commented out auth and files upstream blocks and location blocks

-Authentication Bypass
+_Authentication Bypass_

-in the mutation file added user
+in all the mutation files added user as given below (hardcoded bypass for the authentication)

 user = {
         "role": "cc",
         "uid": "idk"
     }

-Commented out all calls to authentication
+Commented out all calls to authentication and files (where ever it was checking for user in the data base like GetUser)

 _in nginx_